unoften/U7Revisited/README.md

 # Ultima VII: Revisited

+*Note: This is the **unoften** fork ([github.com/unoften/U7Revisited](https://github.com/unoften/U7Revisited)), used for developing features and improvements intended for the main project at [github.com/viridiangames/U7Revisited](https://github.com/viridiangames/U7Revisited).*

 Welcome to Ultima VII: Revisited, an attempt to write a replacement engine for Ultima VII: The Black Gate.